jhannes/logevents/README.md

 1. Include the org.logevents:logevents maven dependency
 2. Setup log configuration
    a.
 If nothing is set up, WARN and higher are logged to console
    b.
-You can get the `LogEventConfiguration.instance()` directory and set up everything programmatically
+You can get the `LogEventFactory.getInstance()` directly and set up everything programmatically
    c.
 If you don't, Logevents will use the Java Service Loader framework to locate an instance of `org.logevents.LogEventConfigurator` interface
    d.
-The default `LogEventConfiguration` will try to determine the current profile and load `logevents-<profile>.properties` and `logfile.properties`
+The default `LogEventConfiguration` will attempt to determine the current profile and load `logevents-<profile>.properties` and `logfile.properties`

 ### Configuring SLF4J with Logevents